 Equipment List

-Tank".
-Most of the equipment in it was originally mounted in a
+Most of the equipment in it was originally mounted in a homemade, rolling,

-homemade, rolling, chest-high rack along with a Commodore 64 running
+chest-high rack along with a Commodore 64 running my own real

-incarnation of that software.
-It runs on Mac OSX, Linux, Windows,
+software.
+It runs on Mac OSX, Linux, Windows, and on

 - Kurzweil K2000RS (R = rackmount, S = sampling)